raehik/bytezap/README.md

 specific, and too easy to get wrong.
 Better to give in and do the extra bookkeeping every time, for a more general library, even if it does some wasted work for certain operations.

+## Pros
+* Unnecessarily fast.
+* Only one backend: serialize to bytestring.
+Since we don't chunk, we can't have specialized file handle or socket backends.
+  * Slight fib: you may serialize to `ShortByteString` also.

+## Cons
+* Very limited: may only serialize types which we can know the serialized byte length of.
+This should be known statically, located in a field of the type, or cheap to compute.
+* Lots of very unsafe code here that should scare you.
+(Certainly does me.)

+## Problems
+* Do we really have to write a bytestring every time?
+Isn't there some low-level write operation on handles that takes a `Ptr Word8 -> IO ()` and a length and does the write directly...?
+  * I have a feeling there isn't, because it needs to be able to copy chunk-by-chunk.
+See `fdWrite`, which is almost the lowest level of handle copying.